 The Air Operations Branch Director (AOBD) is responsible for all aspects of incident aircraft from supporting tactical operations to logistical support of the aircraft.
-The primary responsibilities of the AOBD are outlined in the USCG IMH.
+The primary responsibilities of the AOBD are outlined in the USCG IMH and in the ICS Position Job Aids found in HOMEPORT.